 Onninen knew this would require a system that could match the flexibility of their own supply chain processes.
 They also understood that these goals would require the use of planning software capable of basing replenishment ordering on up-to-date demand forecasts.

-Integration with RELEX occurred over three short months.
+Onninen implemented RELEX over three short months.
 Onninen then piloted the solution with a select group of suppliers before adopting it system-wide.
-RELEX ultimately helped the wholesaler achieve a 25% increase in inventory turnover, a 6% increase in sales, and a 2 pp increase in product availability
+RELEX ultimately helped the wholesaler achieve a 25% increase in inventory turnover, a 6% increase in sales, and a 2 pp increase in product availability.

 Most wholesalers understand the need to adapt to the new reality of the supply chain or risk getting left behind.
 But with as many challenges as wholesalers face, it’s understandable that some may assume that there’s simply no system out there that can handle their unique problems.

-RELEX is the planning solution of choice for wholesalers, manufacturers, and retailers worldwide.
-It’s our mission to improve sustainability and reduce waste throughout the supply chain, and our software reflects our goals.
-The wholesale supply chain is complex — but managing it doesn’t have to be.
+RELEX is the unified AI-powered planning solution for wholesalers, manufacturers, and retailers worldwide.
+It’s our mission to improve sustainability and reduce waste throughout the supply chain, increasing efficiency and profit.
+The wholesale supply chain is complex, but managing it doesn’t have to be.

 Wholesale supply chain FAQ